Start an LLC in Tennessee

 3. Submit LLC Articles of Organization

-To officially start your LLC in Tennessee, you must file Articles of Organization with the Tennessee Secretary of State, Business Services Division.
-It costs a minimum of $300 (for LLCs with six members or fewer).
-After that, it costs $50 for each additional member.
-So if your LLC has seven members, you’d pay $350 to form your LLC.
-The maximum fee is $3,000.
+To officially create your Tennessee LLC, you must file Articles of Organization with the Tennessee Secretary of State’s Business Services Division and pay a minimum filing fee of $300 for LLCs with six members or fewer.
+If your LLC has more than six members, it will cost an additional $50 for each member, up to a maximum fee of $3,000.

 • Name consent (optional).
-Want to use the same LLC name as an existing Tennessee business?
-Check this box and get consent from the other company.
-Tip: Most businesses choose an original name and skip this section.
+If you want to use the same LLC name as an existing Tennessee business, check this box and get consent from the other company.

 • Additional designation (optional).
-If your LLC isn’t a standard LLC (such as non-profit or professional LLC), you must indicate that in this section.
-Tip: Most LLCs skip this section.
+If your LLC isn’t a standard LLC (like a non-profit or professional LLC), you must indicate that here.

 • Registered agent name and address.
-Include your registered agent’s name and physical address—PO boxes aren’t allowed.
+PO boxes aren’t allowed.

 • Fiscal year close.
-Include the month your fiscal year ends.
+List the month your fiscal year ends.
 For most businesses, this is December.

 • Effective date (optional).
-You can delay the start of your LLC by up to 90 days or skip this section.
+You can delay the start of your LLC by as many as 90 days or skip this section.

 • Management structure.
 Indicate whether your LLC will be member-managed or manager-managed.
 Tennessee also allows for “director-managed” LLCs, which are structured similarly to corporations.

 • Number of members.
-Enter the number of members (owners) your LLC has at the time of filing.
+Enter the number of members (owners) your LLC has when you file.

 • Principal address.
-This must be a physical street address and can be located outside of Tennessee.
+This can be a located outside Tennessee, although it must be a physical street address.

 • Professional LLC (optional).
-Check this box if you’re forming a Professional LLC.
-Not you?
-Skip it.
+Check this box only if you’re forming a Professional LLC.

 • Series LLC (optional).
 Check this box if you’re forming a Series LLC or leave it blank.

 • Obligated member entity (optional).
-If you want to forgo your limited liability protection and be held responsible for the debts and obligations of the business, you can check this box.
-Tip: Nearly all businesses skip this section.
+LLCs exist to limit liability by design, but if you there’s some reason you want to forgo your limited liability protection and be held responsible for the debts and obligations of the business, you can check this box.

 • Prohibited businesses (optional).
-Check this box if your LLC is (for whatever reason) prohibited from conducting business in Tennessee.
-Tip: Nearly all businesses skip this section.
+Check this box if your LLC is (for whatever reason) prohibited from conducting business in Tennessee, but most businesses can skip this.

 • Additional provisions (optional).
 You can include additional provisions or skip.